Texas Roadhouse (TXRH)

 A company’s long-term performance is an indicator of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.

-As you can see below, Texas Roadhouse’s sales grew at an impressive 14.2% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new restaurants and increased sales at existing, established dining locations.
+As you can see below, Texas Roadhouse’s sales grew at an impressive 13.5% compounded annual growth rate over the last six years as it opened new restaurants and increased sales at existing, established dining locations.

 Texas Roadhouse Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 8.4% over the next 12 months, a deceleration versus the last six years.
-Despite the slowdown, this projection is above average for the sector and indicates the market is baking in some success for its newer menu offerings.
+Looking ahead, sell-side analysts expect revenue to grow 10.7% over the next 12 months, a slight deceleration versus the last six years.
+Still, this projection is healthy and suggests the market sees success for its menu offerings.

 6. Restaurant Performance